siva19susi/nsp-yang-browser/README.md

 - **Model Comparison:** Seamlessly compare YANG models, whether manually uploaded or connected to an NSP.
 - **Advanced Filtering:** Filter paths by prefix, defaults, and state attributes for more refined results.
 - **Query NSP:** Query the connected NSP directly for live results of the yang paths.
+- **Offline Mode:** View any YANG model in offline mode in a click of a button.

+## Models that can be viewed

+- NSP Modules
+- LSO Operations
+- Telemetry Types
+- Intent Types

 ## How to try it out